 Monitored treatment and enforced abstinence

-When one enters a rehab clinic, they are looking for help to overcome their alcohol addiction.
+When one enters a rehab without health insurance clinic, they are looking for help to overcome their drug or alcohol addiction.

-As such, the rehab centres have professionals who enforce abstinence and ensure monitoring of the treatment.
+As such, the alcohol rehab without insurance treatment centres have professionals who enforce abstinence and ensure monitoring of the treatment.

-You cannot leave the rehab to find alcohol.
+You cannot leave the drug addiction rehab to find alcohol.

 New habits and goal setting

-Drug addiction goes hand-in-hand with poor decision-making about your health and a lack of discipline.
+Drug or alcohol addiction goes hand-in-hand with poor decision-making about your physical, mental health and a lack of discipline.

 The building of new habits seems almost impossible initially, but according to researchers, it takes around 66 days for one to learn a new practice and stick to it.

-This is the reason why rehab clinics are crucial for recovering addicts.
+This is the reason why drug rehab without insurance clinics are crucial for recovering addicts.
 They enable them to find time and space for instituting new ways of living their lives.

 Physical health programmes